Are you wondering where you can buy seeds online in Canada this year? Check out this list of popular seed companies that

 Here's a list of the Canadian seed companies that I'm familiar with.

-I've so far bought seeds online from Veseys, West Coast Seeds, OSC and Kitchen Seed House, and Baker Creek Heirloom seeds.
+I've so far bought seeds online from Veseys, West Coast Seeds, OSC, Kitchen Seed House, and Baker Creek Heirloom seeds.
 I've ordered from all of these companies multiple time and feel comfortable recommending them.

 The other companies listed are reputable, but I haven't ordered from their websites myself (yet!).

 West Coast Seeds